 What is Anxiety?

 Anxiety is the name for feelings of worry, fear or just general unease.
-It is completely natural to experience anxiety in certain situations throughout your life but for some people the feeling of anxiety is more common and becomes a part of everyday living.
-I have suffered with anxiety for years and a lot of that time was spent not really knowing what it was or why I was feeling it.
+It is completely natural to experience anxiety in certain situations throughout your life but for some people, the feeling of anxiety is more common and becomes a part of everyday living.
+I have suffered from anxiety for years and a lot of that time was spent not really knowing what it was or why I was feeling it.
 Anxiety can be triggered by many things some completely rational and some entirely unknown.

 Here are ten ways that might help reduce anxiety: